aalllee/AI-Tooling-Demo/Tilted-Scales/DECISIONS.md

 # DECISIONS.md

-Key trade-offs for the Tilted-Scales puzzle generator.

 ---

 ## 1) Procedural generation vs. model-led generation
-**Decision:** All puzzle logic (equations, templates, answers) is **procedurally generated**; the LLM is used only for short explanations (when the user presses "WHY?" button).
+**Decision:** All puzzle logic (equations, templates, answers) is procedurally generated; the LLM is used only for short explanations (when the user presses "WHY?" button).

 - **Pros**
   - Deterministic math games - correctness validated by construction.